quintonwall/DreamhouseAnywhere/README.md

 # Building the App

-## Cocoapods & Xcode 8
+## Cocoapods & Xcode 8+
-Xcode 8 seems to like checking the "App Extensions" checkbox in the general tab of your targets.
+The app uses cocoapods for dependencies.
+Xcode 8+ seems to like checking the "App Extensions" checkbox in the general tab of your targets.
 This will cause issues with 'shared' variable instances.
-Simply uncheck "Allow app extension API only" in Targets that called from UIKit
+Simply uncheck "Allow app extension API only" in Targets that called from UIKit.

 You will have to do this each time you run Pod install :(

+## Configure your App ID
+If you are deploying to a device, you will need to create an app-id in your Apple Developer Portal, and enable push notifications.
+Instructions can be found [here](https://developer.apple.com/library/content/documentation/IDEs/Conceptual/AppDistributionGuide/MaintainingProfiles/MaintainingProfiles.html).

+Once you have you unique app-id, change the Bundle Identifiers in each of the project targets in Xcode, and ensure that your signing team is set to your apple developer account.
+You may have to click "Fix Issue" to have Xcode automatically sign your project.

+Finally in each target, click the Capabilities tab, scroll down and make sure you select your bundle-id app group.
+It is currently set to group.com.quintonwall.dreamhouseanywhere.
+App Groups are used to share data between the watch and the phone.

+## Configure Apple Sandbox Push Notification Certificate
+Once you have your app-id and bundle settings configured, follow these steps:
+1. add push capabilities via your project target in xcode and check "remote notifications and background fetch" Inside Apple's Developer Portal:
+2. Add Push Notification as a Application Service.
+3. When prompted, follow the cert request process.
+Eventually you'll get a file like aps_development.cer.
+Save that somewhere safe.
+4.Double-click your aps_development.cer to add it your local keychain
+5. Once its added, find it under "Certificates" making sure you are using the cert that matches your bundle identifier.
+6. Right click the cert and choose "Export".
+Follow the prompts and add a password.
+This process creates a .p12 cert.
+This is the format that Salesforce Connected apps require.

+## Configure Salesforce Push Notifications
+Inside Salesforce setup:
+1. Create your connected app and check "Push Messaging Enabled", set platform to "Apple", and choose either Sandbox or Production
+2. Choose the .p12 file you just created and add the certificate password.
+Save.
+You're done!
+3. Deploy your app on your phone and click the "send test notification" link next to the "supported Push Platform" to test.
+(You can use something like [Easy APN Tester](https://itunes.apple.com/us/app/easy-apns-provider-push-notification-service-testing-tool/id989622350?mt=12) to help with testing push in your app too.)